 So, who's parts actually look like garbage?

 It's amazing how many Brand X buyers ask us to sell them parts of our kit because they don't like the design or the poor quality of hardware supplied with the Brand X kits.
 Our policy is to use the parts we machine for our own kit production.
+We don't want the liability to supply parts for some Frankenstein system.

-As the competitor trashes the DYNO TEST wiring SDS supplied AS REQUESTED (nice false spin there) to engine building shops in some recent YouTube vids, let's compare what we supply vs. what they supply for the actual flight rated hardware.
+As the competitor trashes the DYNO TEST wiring SDS supplied AS REQUESTED (nice false spin there) to engine building shops in some YouTube vids, let's compare what we supply vs. what they supply for the actual flight rated hardware.

 Brand X wiring (left) doesn't use heat shrink strain relief on their D Sub wiring or proper strain relief at the hood capture.
 SDS (right) has both.